Sofia Jaho

 profilephoto

-Sofia Jaho is a Postdoctoral Research Associate with the MX beamline I24.
-She joined Diamond in 2022
+Sofia Jaho is a Beamline Scientist with the MX beamline I24.
+She joined Diamond in 2022 after obtained her PhD in Biophysics from the Université Grenoble Alpes (France).

 Email: [email protected]